Infrared problem in perturbative quantum field theory: Infrared problem in scattering theory

-where $\wlim$ and $\lim$ stand for the weak and strong limits in the topology of $L^2(\Hm\times\HO,\rd\mu_\mass\times\rd\mu_0)$, respectively.
+where $\wlim$ and $\lim$ stand for the weak and strong limits in $L^2(\Hm\times\HO,\rd\mu_\mass\times\rd\mu_0)$, respectively.
 The same result holds in the case of QED.
-This proves the non-existence of the strong adiabatic limit~\eqref{eq:strong_adiabatic_first} in the massless model and QED.
+The non-existence of the of the above adiabatic limits is a manifestation of the infinite photon emission described in Sec.~\ref{sec:simple_model}.

-As an aside, let us mention that the strong adiabatic limit~\eqref{eq:strong_adiabatic_first} does not exist also in the massless $\varphi^4$ theory.
-Consider the wave function of the unphysical process of the decay of vacuum into four massless particles
+The adiabatic limit of the first order correction to the standard scattering matrix does not exist also in the massless $\varphi^k$ theory with $k\leq 4$.
+Consider the wave function of the unphysical process of the decay of the vacuum into $m$ massless particles